 The University of Tampa has broken ground on a new, seven-story residence hall on the site of the recently demolished southern wing of ResCom, which faced North A Street on campus.

-The as-of-yet unnamed residence hall will rise in the current southern wing’s place.
+The Palm Apartments will rise in the current southern wing’s place.
 Construction has begun, and the new hall is set to be completed by late January 2015.
 While the demolished wing housed 93 students, the new construction will house 209 students.

 The total project will call for a similar demolition of the northern and eastern wings of ResCom, and replacement with new, joined residence halls.
 The overall footprint will be similar to its current configuration, with a courtyard within the three wings.
 The timeline for the total project completion has not yet been determined.

 Once the entire project is completed, the residence hall complex will house 519 students, compared to ResCom’s 234 total occupancy.